Disclaimer

 Is American Staffordshire Terrier Considered an Aggressive Breed

 Also, they may not be as friendly towards other dogs as they are to humans.
-These dogs respond well to training but can be very stubborn to the forceful methods.
+These dogs respond well to training but can be stubborn to forceful methods.
 So, it is highly advised that they be trained in an understanding manner.

 Personality Traits Score out of Five